chengjackjelly/chengjackjelly.github.io/markdown/mscthesis-paper-reading-preparation.md

 ### Topic: data steam processing
 #### 6. apache-flink original paper

 P.S.
-Below is my personal understanding based on the paper, could be inaccurate and would be adjust in the furture.
+Below is my personal understanding based on the paper, could be inaccurate and would be adjust in the future.

 ##### Problems to sovle

 - Batch(static) data stream processing ignore the time features.
 - "lambda architecture" combine batch and stream processing.
 The stream layer is responsible for the calculation of some time related features from data which changing in real-time and the batch layer is to calculate the statistic features from a period of time which don't need to be real time.
-This archtecture suffers from the latency and complexity.
+This architecture suffers from the latency and complexity.
     - latency: when the application need both data, they have to pull them from these two different sources.
     - complexity: if the data schema changes, both places of code need to be changed.
     -  exists tradeoff between data freshness and accuracy